Accenture/openathon-2019-angular/lab-05/README.md

 > **_Side Note:_** The real process implies a backend and other concepts server-side related (tokens, federations, identities...), so we will leave this for other Openathon V.

 We already have the login component and its route but not the signup component (nor its route).
-Since the signup is a one-time process related with the login process, we are going to create the signup component inside the login folder.
+Since the signup is a one-time process related to the login process, we are going to create the signup component inside the login folder.
 Do you remember how to do it?...

 If you've done it properly, two things happened:
 * The creation of a new *signup* folder inside *login* folder (please check it yourself).